AliNisarAhmed/my-notes/Data Intensive Applications/3 - Storage and Retrieval.md

 1. Merging segments is simple and efficient, even if the files are bigger than the available memory
     - you start reading the input files side by side, look at the first key in each file, copy the lowest key (according to the sort order) to the output file, and repeat.
 This produces a new merged segment file, also sorted by key.
     - When multiple segments contain the same key, we can keep the value from the most recent segment and discard the values in older segments.
-2. We no longer need to keep an  index to find a particular key
+2. We no longer need to keep an index for ALL keys to find a particular key
     - e.g. looking for key `handiwork` in the diagram below, we know it must exist between the known offsets for `handbag` and `handsome`

 ![f92619e4a9a5aab44052813f766338cd.png](f92619e4a9a5aab44052813f766338cd.png)

-3. Since read requests need to scan over several key-value pairs in the requested range anyway, it is possible to group those records into a block and compress it before writing it to disk (indicated by the shaded area in the above figure)
+3. Since read requests need to scan over several key-value pairs in the requested range anyway, it is possible to group those records into a block and compress it before writing it to disk (indicated by the shaded area in the above figure).
+Each entry of the sparse in-memory index then points at the start of a compressed block.
+Besides saving disk space, compression also reduces the I/O bandwidth use.

 ### Constructing and maintaining SSTables